 Slump in economic growth has bottomed out: Top govt official

-Between October 1 and 9 alone, about Rs 81,000 crore has been extended as loans, the official said adding that the lending momentum has only picked up in the following weeks.
+Between October 1 and 9 alone, about Rs, 81,000 crores have been extended as loans, the official said adding that the lending momentum has only picked up in the following weeks.
 Also, festival buying has revived automobile sales with demand for cars showing signs of coming back.

 The official rejected the reasons cited by Moody's Investors Service for revising downwards its outlook for India's rating to negative from stable, saying there was no need for a revision when the economic activity is showing signs of picking up.
 Moody's has cited continued slowdown for its action - the first step towards a rating downgrade.